troglobit/troglobit.github.io/content/about.md

 ---
 title: "About"
-date: 2014-06-29T17:01:00Z
+date: 2020-06-20 08:57:00 +0100
 ---

-My name is Joachim Nilsson and I'm a hacker.  `troglobit`, is a tribute to my old friend Henrik Flordal for inspiring me to become a hacker, and is also the password to the first ever Linux server (Henrik's) I got a login to, back in 1995.
+Welcome to my blog, my name is Joachim Nilsson.
+The nick `troglobit` is a tribute to my childhood friend Henrik Flordal, for being a good friend and inspiring me to become a hacker.
+It is also the first password to a Linux server (Henrik's) I got a login to, back in 1995.

 I work at [Westermo R&D][westermo] as a software architect for [WeOS][], a Linux-based network operating system for switches and routers.

 In my spare time I write Free/Libre Open Source Software ([FLOSS][]).
-For example, I maintain [Finit][], [Inadyn][], [pimd][], [mrouted][], [SMCRoute][], [uftpd][], and more at [GitHub][].
+For example, I maintain [Finit][], [Inadyn][], [pimd][], [mrouted][], [SMCRoute][], [sysklogd][], [uftpd][], and more at [GitHub][].

-My [GPG key][] fingerprint is `DE09 3183 2DBF 8339 191F B2B2 2C2A B0A9
+My [GPG key][] fingerprint is `4A11 E139 3486 34EF 499C ECAC ECA8 26A3
-6E0C 4758`.
+7B6C 7409`.
 Fetch it from a key server using:

-    gpg --recv-keys 6E0C4758
+    gpg --recv-keys ECA826A37B6C7409

 You can find my [online resume here][resume], or download the [PDF][].